NeilARaman/Duquesne-Incline-Revamp/README.md

 3. Open `index.html` in your browser, or use a local development server like Live Server for VS Code.

-### API Keys

-If you're setting up this project for development, you'll need to:

-1. Replace the Google Maps API key placeholder in `views/visit.html` with your own key
-2. Configure the weather API settings in `static/js/weather.js`

 ## Design Decisions

 - **Color Palette**: The website uses burgundy and gold tones inspired by the historic Duquesne Incline cars